Raw Feeding Cheat Sheet

 You need Omega 3’s in your pets diet for many reasons.
 Try Sardines or Thread Herring they are one of the best Omega 3’s and are packed with Vitamin D as well.

 How to feed?

-Frozen or thawed.
 To thaw frozen fish simply place in bowl of water for 5 min – keep fish in package.
 Yes, you feed heads, guts and all!
-For those pups that don’t like fish Phytoplankton a whole food is right up there with our top picks for Omega 3’s.
-If you don’t do real fish or Phytoplankton, then Calamari/Squid Oil is our next recommendation perfect for you and your pet to both take!
+For those pups that don’t like fish, try Phytoplankton – a whole food that is right up there with our top picks for Omega 3’s.
+Phytoplankton also contains vitamins, minerals, antioxidants, chlorophyll, and essential amino acids.
+If you don’t do real fish or Phytoplankton, then Calamari/Squid Oil is our next recommendation perfect for you and your pet’s health!

 Always feed thawed meats.
 Pets can get brain freeze with frozen meats.

 We suggest 2-3 full fish meals spread out over the week.
 Can you just put a couple of fish in with the blends throughout the week?
 Yes you can.